|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

 Medium-term trend: [See CHTR medium-term trend chart] A medium-term downtrend had started on February 10, 2026 at 249.24 and reached 208.33 on March 18, 2026.
 CHTR lost 40.91 points, or 16.41%, in 5 weeks.
 The chart has formed a Falling Channel chart pattern.
-The downtrend resistance line (197.53) is broken.
-A broken support is considered to be a long-term bullish signal.
+The downtrend resistance line (192.99) is broken.
+Usually a broken resistance is considered to be a long-term bullish signal, but since daily indicators are overbought a short-term pull back is possible.
+CHTR may retest the broken resistance line.
+It is considered to be a support line now.
 Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend resistance line in a medium-term trend.

 Weekly Technical Indicators: [See CHTR weekly technical indicators chart] Weekly technical indicators are neutral.
 The weekly MACD line is above its signal line since January 2, 2026.
 Use the following link to access a MACD help.

-Daily Technical Indicators: [See CHTR daily technical indicators chart] Daily technical indicators are neutral.
-During the last week, daily MACD line has moved above its signal line.
-Such crossover is considered a bullish signal.
-During the last week, the price has fallen below the Parabolic SAR (stop and reversal).
-A Parabolic SAR above the price is a bearish signal, and it indicates that momentum is likely to remain in the downward direction.
+Daily Technical Indicators: [See CHTR daily technical indicators chart] Daily Williams' Percentage Range is overbought.
+Use the Technical Stock Screener to see the list of stocks with overbought daily Williams' Percentage Range.
+Oscillators are designed to signal a possible trend reversal.
+They can act as alerts and should be taken in conjunction with other technical analysis tools.
+Oscillators can be used to confirm other technical signals.
+Use the following link to access Williams' Percentage Range help.
+The daily MACD line is above its signal line since April 1, 2026.
+This is an indication that the short-term trend is up.
+The distance between MACD and the signal line is low, but getting bigger.
+It indicates that the current short-term uptrend is getting stronger.
+During the last week, the price has risen above the Parabolic SAR (stop and reversal).
+A Parabolic SAR below the price is a bullish signal, and it indicates that momentum is likely to remain in the upward direction.
 A Parabolic SAR is used as a trailing stop loss for long or short positions.
 It works best during strong trending periods.
 Use the following links to access Parabolic SAR Help, or use the Technical Stock Screener to see the list of stocks with the Parabolic SAR close to the price level.
-During the last week, the price has moved above the moving average in the center of the Bollinger Bands.
-The distance between the Bollinger Bands is falling, and it was 8.75% on Friday.
-It is 55.76% lower than one year average.
+During the last week, the price has declined below the moving average in the center of the Bollinger Bands.
+The distance between the Bollinger Bands is falling, and it was 6.71% on Friday.
+It is 65.88% lower than one year average.
 It indicates the period of low volatility of the stock price.
 The Bollinger Bands are often used with a non-oscillator indicator like chart patterns or a trendline.
 The signals are considered more reliable if these indicators confirm the recommendation of the Bollinger Bands.
 Use the following links to access the Bollinger Bands Help, or use the Technical Stock Screener to see the list of stocks with the price above the Upper Bollinger Band or below the Lower Bollinger Band.
-During the last week, the 20 Day Moving Average has crossed below the 50 Day Moving Average.
-Such crossover is considered a bearish signal.
-The moving average crossover signals work better when the stock develops a strong trend, but they are ineffective when the stock is in a trading range.
-Moving average crossover systems can be effective, but should be used in conjunction with trend patterns, momentum indicators, candlesticks and other aspects of technical analysis.
-Use the following links to access Moving Average Crossover trading technique, or use the Technical Stock Screener to see the list of stocks with the Moving Average close to the price level.

 | |